The Carburetor Shop LLC

 already knew that, and would have done so without being told..

-cause hesitation (see the paragraph in “Troubleshooting” on BOG).
-You cannot
+can cause hesitation (see the paragraph in “Troubleshooting” on BOG).
+You

-adjust the idle unless the engine is fully warm.
-If you blocked off the
+cannot adjust the idle unless the engine is fully warm.
+If you blocked off

-intake crossover, this could mean 30 minutes or more.
-When the engine is warm
+the intake crossover, this could mean 30 minutes or more.
+When the engine

-enough to properly set the idle, the choke butterfly will be in the vertical
+is warm enough to properly set the idle, the choke butterfly will be in the

-or wide-open position.
-It is important to understand the idle circuit to
+vertical or wide-open position.
+It is important to understand the idle circuit

 control screws DO NOT adjust the mixture.
 The mixture delivered by the

-bleeds (air jets) in the carburetor.
-The idle mixture control screws control
+air bleeds (air jets) in the carburetor.
+The idle mixture control screws

-the VOLUME of the preset mixture.
-An analogy would be a shower where you
+control the VOLUME of the preset mixture.
+An analogy would be a shower

-first set the temperature and then adjust the pressure.
-In this analogy the
+where you first set the temperature and then adjust the pressure.
+In this

-temperature (mixture) would be preset in the carburetor, and the pressure
+analogy the temperature (mixture) would be preset in the carburetor, and

-(volume) is set by the mixture control screws.
-For BEST results, the
+the pressure (volume) is set by the mixture control screws.
+For BEST

-clearance from the throttle plates to the throttle body will be about 0.020
+results, the clearance from the throttle plates to the throttle body will

-(20 thousandths) at idle.
-If the tripower is being used on other than the
+be about 0.020 (20 thousandths) at idle.
+If the tripower is being used on

-stock engine (455 instead of a 389, or a very radical cam), it may be
+other than the stock engine (455 instead of a 389, or a very radical cam),

-necessary to modify the idle circuit.
-There are two common possibilities in
+it may be necessary to modify the idle circuit.
+There are two common

 Idle modifications - the two common modifications are: enrichening the fuel

-be necessary when using ethanol or if the engine has been built to a slightly
+MAY be necessary when using ethanol or if the engine has been built to a

-higher tune, or headers have been added.
-Increasing the idle air supply MAY
+slightly higher tune, or headers have been added.
+Increasing the idle air

-be necessary if the engine has been built much more radical than stock or if
+supply MAY be necessary if the engine has been built much more radical than

-the displacement has been significantly increased.
-The goal of either
+stock or if the displacement has been significantly increased.
+The goal of

-modification is a steady idle with the mixture screws from ¾ turn to 1 ½ turn
+either modification is a steady idle with the mixture screws from ¾ turn to

-the throttle bore.
-The idle mixture control screws in these carburetors are
+throttle plates to the throttle bore.
+The idle mixture control screws in

-idle tubes.
+the idle tubes.
 One can then drill these tubes oversize.
-We recommend NO MORE
+We recommend NO

-than 0.005-inch increase in the diameter.
-The first attempt may be made at
+MORE than 0.005-inch increase in the diameter.
+The first attempt may be

-plus 0.002 inch.
-If this is not sufficient, then subsequent attempts should
+made at plus 0.002 inch.
+If this is not sufficient, then subsequent

 To increase the idle air supply, one may drill small holes in each of the

-while attached to the throttle shaft, the throttle plate will appear as two
+plates while attached to the throttle shaft, the throttle plate will appear

-hemispheres.
-For best results, the holes should be drilled in the center of
+as two hemispheres.
+For best results, the holes should be drilled in the

-the hemisphere AWAY from the idle mixture control screws.
-One should start
+center of the hemisphere AWAY from the idle mixture control screws.
+One

-modification does not change the idle mixture, rather this modification is
+This modification does not change the idle mixture, rather this

-clearance is important to minimize or eliminate bog from a stop.
+throttle bore.
+This clearance is important to minimize or eliminate bog

 Once the idle circuit has been tuned it is time to direct attention to the